 Birdwatching in Monteverde Cloud Forest Reserve

 The Monteverde Cloud Forest Preserve is known for its abundance of wildlife, but it's also a popular destination for birders from around the world.
 Many come to the reserve in hopes of seeing the resplendent quetzal, but you can also observe the highland tinamou, Chiriqui quail-dove, black-breasted wood quail, grey-throated leaf tosser, and some 30 species of hummingbirds.
+Whether you're a beginner or a seasoned birder, this private tour will be tailored to your experience and interests.
 Read More

 Chat with a local specialist who can help organize your trip.